remyzorg/pendulum/README.md

 # TODO :

 * Code generation

-  * Machine inputs from ML world
-    * `instantiates` must no longer take signals but only
-      * initial values for inputs
-    * `instantiates` gives two values :
-      * `step : unit -> Machine.state`
-      It set the signal present and its value.
-So the function is very linked to the machine and cannot be shared between machines.

   * handle output keyword
       * `(t1 -> unit) * ... * (ti -> unit)` : one function for each input signal.